snooky23/K-Sparse-AutoEncoder/README.md

 ## How to use

-* main_mnist.py - is the main runnable example, you can easily choose between running a simple MNIST classification or a K-Sparse AutoEncoder.
+* `main_mnist.py` - is the main runnable example, you can easily choose between running a simple MNIST classification or a K-Sparse AutoEncoder task.
-* auto_encoder_3.ipynb - this is the Jupiter example, we used it to show the K-Sparse code and graphs in an easy fashion.
+* `auto_encoder_3.ipynb` - this is the Jupiter example, we used it to show the K-Sparse code and graphs in an easy fashion.